egor-chumichev/sonata-today/docs/readme.md

 ## Deployment

-The recommended way to deploy Taska Manager is using Docker.
+The recommended way to deploy Sonata is using Docker.

 ## Author